-Engineering Services completed the updated Acheson & Big Lake Water Area Water Servicing Study in September of 2016; this report replaced the previous study undertaken in 2011.
-The number of water projects within the model increased by eight (8) from last year to a total of thirty-two (32).
-The total costs of all projects in the model increased from \$128.95 million to \$136.16 million.
-Updated cost estimates are based on 2017 estimates and include engineering costs and contingencies.
+• The number of water projects within the model remained the same as last year with a total of thirty-two (32).
+The total costs of all projects in the model increased from \$136.16 million to \$137.88 million to reflect actual construction costs.
+Project cost estimates are based on 2018 estimates and include engineering costs and contingencies.